Mixed Portfolio fund (MPF)

 MPF Accounts are classed as money purchase benefits.
 This is because the MPF does not have an element of investment return that is guaranteed.

-If the NAPS was ever to wind up with insufficient funds to pay all of the promised benefits in full, money held in the MPF would be paid out as one of the first priorities in the event of a scheme wind up.
+If the NAPS was ever to wind up with insufficient funds to pay all of the promised benefits in full, money held in the MPF would be paid out as one of the first priorities.
 You can read more about this in the ‘Important change to legislation affecting AVCs’ article on the ‘News’ page.

 Actual returns over the past 5 years: